cloudnouns/kit/README.md

 The best way to build with [Nouns](https://nouns.wtf) and [Lil Nouns](https://lilnouns.wtf). ⌐◨-◨

-The CLOUDNOUNS Kit is a JavaScript library that makes creating Nouns dead simple.
+@cloudnouns/kit is a JavaScript library that makes creating Nouns dead simple.

 - 🔥 Create \*any\* Noun or Lil Noun.
 - 👩🏽‍🔬 Choose all, some, or no traits.
 Or make Nouns with invisible traits.